Open-Attestation/adr/verifier.md

 A verifier is made up of multiple `Verification Methods`.
 In the diagram above, `OpenAttestationDnsTxt`, `OpenAttestationEthereumDocumentStoreIssued` and `OpenAttestationHash` are examples of `Verification Methods` provided.

-The role of a verification method is to verify the OA document is valid against specific criterias.
+The role of a verification method is to verify the OA document is valid against specific criteria.
 Since there are many types and versions of OA document, not all test should run against all types of OA document.
 For that reason, a `test` method is also defined to test if a method should run against a document.
 If the method is incompatible with the document type, it should `skip` the method.

 As a result, a verification method should implement 3 abstract methods: `verify`, `test` and `skip`.